survivejs/webpack-book/manuscript/output/02_library_output.md

 The example of the previous chapter can be expanded further to study webpack's library output options in detail.

-The library target is controlled through the `output.libraryTarget` field. `output.library` will come into play as well and individual targets have additional fields related to them.
+The library target is controlled through the `output.libraryTarget` field. `output.library` comes into play as well and individual targets have additional fields related to them.

 ## `var`